Miles D. Williams

 Welcome!

-I am a political scientist and Visiting Assistant Professor in Data for Political Research at Denison University.
-I also serve as an Associate Fellow in statistical methodology with the US General Service Administration’s Office of Evaluation Sciences (OES).
+I am a political scientist and Visiting Assistant Professor of Data for Political Research at Denison University.
+I also am an alum of the US General Service Administration’s Office of Evaluation Sciences (OES) where I served as a specialist in statistical methods.
 I earned my Ph.D. from the Department of Political Science at the University of Illinois at Urbana-Champaign.

 I specialize in International Relations and Political Economy and teach courses on International Relations, statistical programming, and data visualization.
-I have conducted research on a range of topics, but I’m primarily interested in the geoeconomics of foreign aid—how foreign aid is used as a tool of statecraft by world powers to achieve their foreign policy goals and how the pursuit of these goals drive cooperation problems among Western and non-Western aid donor governments.
-I also have an interest in methodology, policy research, text-as-data, and novel applications of machine learning for causal inference.
+I have conducted research on a range of topics, but I’m primarily interested in the impact of politics on the distribution of global economic assistance.
+I also have an interest in statistical methodology, causal inference, and political communication.

 I have been a contributor to the Religion in Public blog, written evaluation resources for the federal government on reporting statistical results and on best-practices for using multinomial tests, and I occasionally like to write about miscellaneous issues on statistical programming and methods on my personal blog.